hyperledger/fabric-gateway/README.md

 - `make scenario-test-java` - run the scenario tests for Java SDK
 - `make scenario-test` - run the scenario tests for all SDKs
 - `make test` - run all unit and scenario tests
+- `make generate` - generate mock implementations used by unit tests

+Note that immediately after creating a fresh copy of this repository, auto-generated test mocks will not be preset so Go code will show errors.
+Running the `unit-test` make target will generate the required mock implementations, and they can also be generated explicitly by running `make generate`.

 #### Scenario tests